Setup and Config

 A symbolic ref is a regular file that stores a string that

-.
-For example, your .git/HEAD
+begins with ref: refs/.
+For example, your .git/HEAD is

-a regular file whose content is ref: refs/heads/master
+a regular file whose content is ref: refs/heads/master.

 OPTIONS